 TLPC-MHSP.
 Graduate School(s): Richmont Graduate University, M.A. in Professional Counseling.
 Lee University, B.A. in Psychology.
 Types of therapy approach used: Psychodynamic psychotherapy, Interpersonal Therapy, Cognitive-Behavioral Therapy, ARC model for treating traumatized youth.
 Age groups worked with: Adolescents ages 12-18, College-aged, and Adult.
 Types of problems seen: Sexual problems in couples and individuals; issues of sexual identity; inappropriate sexual behavior in adolescents and adults; histories of sexual abuse, physical abuse, emotional abuse, and neglect; impulse control; personality disorders; interpersonal difficulties; depression; anxiety; women’s issues; self-harm; low self-esteem.
 Recent training in: Sex Therapy; Treatment of Complex Trauma in Children, Adolescents, and Adults; Dialectical Behavioral Therapy; Treatment of Sexually Abusive Youth.

 Licensed Psychologist, Health Service Provider & Licensed Professional Counselor.
-Doctor of Psychology, Masters of Psychology.
+Doctor of Psychology, Master of Science in Psychology.
 Rosemead School of Psychology, Biola University.
 East Tennessee State University, B.S. in Nursing.
 Types of therapy approach used: My approach to therapy considers the effect of past relationships and experiences on present situations.
 Age groups worked with: Adolescents and adults of all ages.
 Types of problems seen: Depression, Anxiety, Trauma, Spiritual Concerns, Missionary and Member Care Concerns, Relationship Problems.
 Recent training in: Trauma.

 Licensed Professional Counselor & Mental Health Service Provider.
 Richmont Graduate University, Chattanooga, TN, MA degree, Professional Counseling, Child and Adolescent Specialization.
 Austin Peay State University- Clarksville, TN, BS degree, Health.
 Types of therapy approach used: Cognitive Behavioral Therapy, Motivational Interviewing, Motivational Enhancement Therapy, Hypnotherapy.
 Age groups worked with: ages 3 1/2 to adult.
 Types of problems seen: Behavioral issues, addiction, anxiety, depression, domestic violence.
 Recent training in: Hypnotherapy.